NOVA Wild: 20th century

+21st century

 As the zoning for the location required that it be used as either a zoo or become open space, Crippen leased the location to Eric and Janet Mogensen, who moved in new animals and opened the Reston Zoo in the spring of 2000.
 Following Mack Crippen's death in 2006, the Mogensens bought the property from Crippen's estate in 2009.

 In 2012, the Reston Zoo was embroiled in controversy when its director, Meghan Mogensen, was found guilty of illegal possession of animal anesthesia and animal cruelty after drowning a wallaby in a bucket.
 She was sentenced to 30 days in jail.
 After appealing a guilty verdict, Mogensen pleaded guilty in January 2013.
 Part of her plea agreement prohibited her from overseeing animal euthanization.

 Prior to opening for the season in March 2016, the Reston Zoo was purchased by Vanessa Stoffel and Jacob Roer, who changed its name to Roer's Zoofari.

 On the afternoon of Monday March 8, 2021, a fire burned one of the large two-story barns, killing two giraffes.